arqam-dev/CodeWithArqam/concepts/nextjs.md

 <expand title="Metadata & SEO">
 ## Metadata & SEO

 Next.js provides powerful built-in tools for managing metadata and optimizing your site for search engines.
-Understanding metadata and SEO is essential for building discoverable, shareable websites.

 ### What is Metadata?

 **Metadata** is information about your webpage that:
 - Describes the page content
 - Helps search engines understand your page
-- Controls how your page appears in search results
+- Controls how your page appears in search results and social media
-- Determines how your page looks when shared on social media

 **Common Metadata Types:**
-- **Title:** The page title shown in browser tabs and search results
+- **Title:** Page title in browser tabs and search results
-- **Description:** Brief summary of page content (shown in search results)
+- **Description:** Brief summary (shown in search results)
-- **Keywords:** Relevant terms (less important now, but still used)
-- **Open Graph:** Controls how page appears on Facebook, LinkedIn, etc.
+- **Open Graph:** Controls appearance on Facebook, LinkedIn, etc.
-- **Twitter Cards:** Controls how page appears on Twitter/X
+- **Twitter Cards:** Controls appearance on Twitter/X
 - **Canonical URL:** Prevents duplicate content issues

 ### What is SEO?